alexcl885/PatriGod_backend/Readme.md

     "c.id AS ciudad_id, c.nombre AS ciudad_nombre, AVG(COALESCE(p.ratingJpa, 0)) AS puntuacion_media " +
     "FROM city c " +
     "JOIN articulo a ON c.id = a.ciudad_id " +
-    "JOIN monumento m ON a.id = m.id " +
+    "JOIN monument m ON a.id = m.id " +
     "JOIN ratingJpa p ON a.id = p.articulo_id " +
     "GROUP BY c.id " +
     "ORDER BY puntuacion_media DESC",